Visakhapatnam, India---Tourist Attractions

-Close to the harbor is the fishing harbor where a large number of boats used for fishing can be seen.
-In the open space alongside the harbor, fisherwomen gather small dried fish into baskets.
+Close by is the fishing harbor where a large number of boats used for fishing can be seen.
+In the open space alongside, fisherwomen gather small dried fish into baskets.

-Kailashgiri is one of the favorite haunts for visitors to Visakhapatnam.
-The way to Kailashgiri up a hilly incline is bordered by the curved outline of the sea and with picturesque hills and woods.
+Kailashgiri is one of the favorite haunts for visitors.
+The way to Kailashgiri, up a hilly incline, is bordered by the curved outline of the sea and by picturesque hills and woods.
 Kailash Hills offer a panoramic view of Visakhapatnam, surrounded as they are by the sea on two sides, tall hills on one side and the city landscape on another.
 The air is cool and invigorating, and both Kailash Gir and the surrounding hills are covered with lush greenery.
 One of the attractions at Kailashgiri is the Floral Watch—a huge watch-like shape covered with grass.
 The massive statues of Kailash (Shiva) and Parvati, adjacent to each other, made of marble-white stone, are of stunning beauty.
 They stand on a stone platform and from near the feet of Kailash flows a stream down a broad staircase, giving the appearance of an artificial waterfall.

 The Submarine Museum